ReviewMyContract.aiReview My Contract

 The clause above is not a legitimate force majeure provision — it is an aggressive escape hatch that allows a vendor to suspend performance or reprice at will for essentially any reason.
 Recognizing abusive force majeure drafting is as important as understanding what a balanced clause looks like.

-**Unlimited Scope Including Economic Events.** The clause above explicitly includes "economic conditions, market fluctuations, cost increases, supply constraints, or changes in business conditions" as force majeure events.
-These are not extraordinary, unforeseeable events — they are normal commercial risks that vendors are expected to price into their contracts.
-A force majeure clause that covers ordinary economic events transfers normal business risk to the customer.
-This is a fundamental misuse of the force majeure doctrine.
+**Unlimited Scope Including Economic Events.** The clause explicitly includes "economic conditions, market fluctuations, cost increases, supply constraints, or changes in business conditions."
+These are normal commercial risks that vendors are expected to price into their contracts.
+Including them is a fundamental misuse of the force majeure doctrine.

-**Unilateral Right — No Reciprocity.** The clause is entirely one-sided: it protects only the Vendor.
-The customer has no corresponding right to invoke force majeure for events affecting their ability to pay or accept delivery.
+**Unilateral Right — No Reciprocity.** The clause protects only the Vendor.
+The customer has no corresponding right.
 A genuine force majeure provision protects both parties from extraordinary events; a one-sided provision is simply a risk-shifting mechanism dressed up in force majeure language.

 **Pricing Adjustment Right.** The clause allows the vendor to "increase pricing" upon 30 days' notice in addition to suspending performance.
-This conflates force majeure (excuse from performance) with price adjustment rights (a separate commercial negotiation).
 Legitimate force majeure clauses excuse delay or non-performance; they do not grant a right to reprice the contract.
-Including price adjustment within a force majeure clause obscures what is actually happening — a unilateral repricing right triggered by the vendor's convenience.
+Including price adjustment within a force majeure clause obscures what is actually happening — a unilateral repricing right.

-**30-Day Notice Without Termination Right.** The 30-day notice period allows the vendor to suspend performance with 30 days' notice, but the clause gives the customer no corresponding termination right.
-Without a termination right, the customer is left indefinitely suspended — unable to enforce performance and unable to exit the contract and find an alternative vendor.
-A balanced clause provides the customer with a termination right if suspension exceeds a defined threshold.
+**30-Day Notice Without Customer Termination Right.** The vendor can suspend performance with 30 days' notice, but the customer has no corresponding termination right.
+Without a termination right, the customer is left indefinitely suspended — unable to enforce performance and unable to exit.

-**No Causation Requirement.** The clause does not require any causal connection between the listed event and the performance failure.
-"Circumstances beyond Vendor's control" with no causation standard means almost anything qualifies.
-A legitimate force majeure clause requires the force majeure event to actually cause the failure to perform.
+**No Causation Requirement.** No causal connection between the listed event and the performance failure is required.
+A legitimate force majeure clause requires the event to actually cause the failure to perform.

-**No Mitigation Obligation.** The clause imposes no obligation on the vendor to minimize the disruption, find alternatives, or resume performance as quickly as possible.
-It simply creates an open-ended right to suspend.
-A proper clause requires the claiming party to demonstrate active mitigation efforts.
+**No Mitigation Obligation.** The clause imposes no obligation on the vendor to minimize the disruption, find alternatives, or resume performance.
+It creates an open-ended right to suspend.

 What To Do

 If you see a force majeure clause that covers 'economic conditions,' 'market fluctuations,' or 'cost increases,' treat it as a major red flag requiring revision or rejection.
-These are not force majeure events — they are normal commercial risks.
 Push back firmly: propose striking these categories and replacing with the standard enumeration of natural disasters, government actions, pandemics, and similar extraordinary events.
-Also verify mutuality: if the clause protects only one party, insist on bilateral protection.
-And confirm the existence of a notice requirement, mitigation obligation, and customer termination right if the suspension exceeds a defined threshold.
+Also verify mutuality, notice requirements, mitigation obligations, and a customer termination right if suspension exceeds a defined threshold.
+See our termination clause guide and limitation of liability guide for how these provisions interact.

-This table reflects general judicial approaches as of early 2026 based on publicly available court decisions.
-Results in specific cases depend on the exact contract language, factual record, and applicable statutory law.
+This table reflects general judicial approaches as of March 2026 based on publicly available court decisions.
+Results in specific cases depend on exact contract language, the factual record, and applicable statutory law.

 Force Majeure Clause Review Checklist